 - You are required to submit proof of insurance coverage to ISSS along with the other required information and documents when you complete the Immigration Check-In Form after arriving in the U.S.

-Your Buff OneCard serves as your campus identification and therefore you must submit your Buff OneCard photo by July 30 to have it printed.
+Your Buff OneCard serves as your campus identification.
+Please submit your Buff OneCard photo.
 Depending on your student status and choices, it may also:

 - Have your meal plan loaded on it